ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 <img width="1294" height="710" alt="image" src="https://github.com/user-attachments/assets/b199e62d-b7bc-4925-a780-58775a198386" />

 On bottom i marked in red rectangle whole tiles built from 4 sub tiles, and we see that always yellow sub tile is in upper right corner of tile.
-Dark blue will always be in top left corner fo tile and so go on.
+Dark blue will always be in top left corner of tile and so go on.

 <img width="850" height="685" alt="image" src="https://github.com/user-attachments/assets/472df9a8-8cf7-4103-bdbe-bc0a16f4694a" />